PacktWorkshops/The-Deep-Learning-Workshop/README.md

 * Install Python on Windows, Mac, Linux
 * Install TensorFlow 2.0 on Windows, Mac, Linux

-## About The Deep Learning with TensorFlow Workshop
+## About The Deep Learning Workshop
+What You Will Learn · Get an overview of the building blocks of deep learning

+* Develop multilayer deep neural networks with TensorFlow

+* Explore CNNs and their use in an image replication model

+* Learn the popular deep learning-based approaches for word embeddings

+* Use deep learning approaches to leverage data sequences in applications